Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Supercritical Hopf bifurcation

 which is the normal form of a Hopf bifurcation \cite{KKK98} in which the motion along the limit cycle is counterclockwise.
-The rotation direction of our ferrofluid droplet is determined by the direction of the azimuthal magnetic field component, and thus the sign of the imaginary part of the linear growth rate, as discussed in \cite{YC21}.
+The rotation direction of our ferrofluid droplet is determined by the direction of the magnetic field's azimuthal component, and thus the sign of the imaginary part of the linear growth rate, as discussed in \cite{YC21}.
 This sign does not change the stability of the system.
 For a dynamical system in the form \eqref{eq:Hopf normal form}, the first Lyapunov coefficient can be directly computed as $\Re\left[\frac{a_2b_4}{-(2a_1- b_1)\omega}\right]$, and shown to be always negative for the parameters chosen in this study.
-Thus, together with the condition $- \mu/\omega>0$, the existence of a supercritical bifurcation is proven.
+Thus, together with the condition $- \mu/\omega>0$, the existence of a supercritical Hopf bifurcation is proven.
 The corresponding stable limit cycle has radius

-As expected, Fig.~\ref{fig:rx bifurcation} shows that this radius can predict the amplitude of the traveling wave solution near the critical point of the system, \textit{i.e.}, when the system experience weak nonlinearity.
+As expected, Fig.~\ref{fig:rx bifurcation} shows that this radius can predict the amplitude of the traveling wave solution near the critical point of the system, \textit{i.e.}, when the ferrofluid interface experiences weak nonlinearity.

 Equation~\eqref{eq:Hopf normal form} reveals that the linearly unstable but nonlinearly stable interfacial dynamics of the confined ferrofluid interface emerge via a Hopf bifurcation.
-We expect that the analysis above can also be applied to other Hele-Shaw problems involving interfacial dynamics characterized by long-wave instability.
-Usually, in such systems, a finite set of wavenumbers dominate the dynamics, and thus the truncation to a finite-dimensional space, in the spectral domain, is fruitful, reducing the original infinite dimensional partial differential equation to a system of ODEs.
-Furthermore, in the weakly nonlinear regime, the number of unstable modes can be controlled such that two-mode interaction~\eqref{eq:2nd order ode} can be analyzed via a center manifold reduction, while still revealing important dynamical features of the original infinite-dimensional problem.
+We expect that this analysis can also be applied to other Hele-Shaw problems involving interfacial dynamics characterized by long-wave instability, {such as the configuration in \cite{LM12}}.
+For systems exhibiting a long-wave instability, a finite set of wavenumbers usually dominates the dynamics, and thus the truncation to a finite-dimensional space, in the Fourier domain, is fruitful, reducing the original infinite-dimensional partial differential equations to a low-dimensional system of ODEs.
+Furthermore, in the weakly nonlinear regime, the number of unstable modes can be controlled such that two-mode interaction~\eqref{eq:2nd order ode} can be analyzed via a center manifold reduction, while still revealing important dynamical features of the original infinite-dimensional problem, {which has nonlocal dynamics as already hinted by the vortex-sheet formulation of the problem \cite{TA83,YC21}.}